Chrétien DuBois

-Chrétien du Bois (1597-1655) was a French official in the Comté (Count) of Coupigny. (variant names Corstiaen (Christaesne, Christophe.
-Noel, Noue, Cristoff, Crijin, Cretien, Gristyn, Guislain) Many languages were spoken in the region, Old French (Flemish-French), Dutch, German, and Corsican since Flanders area was part of the Spanish Netherlands.
+Chrétien du Bois (1597-1655) was a French official in the Comté (Count) of Coupigny.

 He was the father of three Protestant French-speaking immigrants to colonial New York.
 One of these, Louis Dubois, was among the founders of New Paltz, New York, in the late 1600s.

 Chretien du Bois was the son of Antoine du Bois and Anne Cousin, and was married to Françoise le Poivre.

 Chretien du Bois lived in the village of Wicres, outside of Lille.
 Documents from the Archives Départementales de Lille indicate he was bailli, lieutenant, greffier & receveur of the Comté of Coupigny.
 He died sometime after 1641.